Stop limit order: What it is and how to use it effectively?

 2.3.
 Stop price vs. limit price: The key interaction

-The core of a stop limit order lies in the interaction between the stop price and the limit price.
+The key to a stop limit order lies in the relationship between the stop price and the limit price.
 To summarize their distinct roles: the stop price acts as the trigger that activates the order, while the limit price defines the acceptable execution price range for that order once it's active.

 Think of it this way: the stop price is like an "on switch" for your order.
 Once that switch is flipped, the limit price determines the specific price (or better) at which you're willing to trade.
 Here's a simple breakdown of their roles: